imedismail/K.-C.-Wang-Systems-Programming-in-Unix-Linux/README.md

 # K.-C.-Wang-Systems-Programming-in-Unix-Linux
-This repository contain the projects of the book Systems Programming in Unix/Linux by K. C. Wang.
+This repository contains the projects of the book Systems Programming in Unix/Linux by K. C. Wang.